 Also for all LSEs, further information about progress toward their obligations in this decision, should be included in their 2020 IRP filings, currently due May 1, 2020.
-In these IRP filings, each non-IOU LSE with an obligation shall include an attestation from a senior executive in its management structure that it will provide the necessary capacity required by this decision.
+In these IRP filings, each non-IOU LSE with an obligation shall include an attestation from a senior executive in its management structure that it will provide the necessary capacity required by this decision-, if it has elected to self-provide this capacity in its progress report due February 15, 2020.
 This attestation shall be accompanied by a detailed list of projects, capacities, and dates by which the projects expect to be providing service to the LSE, as well as a demonstration that the projects are incremental, to meet the 2021, 2022, and 2023 requirements outlined in this decision.
 LSEs shall also include a description of how their activities have complied with §454.52(a)(1)(H) related to disadvantaged communities.